 Yes, the Adobe Muse end-of-service impacts all users.

 The Adobe Muse team stopped developing features as of March 26, 2018.
 Technical support for Muse ended on March 26, 2020.

 Yes, if you have a current subscription with Creative Cloud all apps, you should be able to locate Muse in the Older Apps section.

 To access Older Apps section, follow the steps given below:

 No, the Adobe Muse application will continue to open on your computer.
 You can continue to edit existing sites or create new websites with the application.
 However, it is quite possible that web standards and browsers will continue to change after Adobe stops support for the application.
 After March 26, 2020 Adobe will no longer deliver compatibility updates with the Mac and Windows OS, or fix any bugs that might crop up when publishing Adobe Muse sites to the web.

 Websites built with Adobe Muse will continue to be live on the internet if the sites are hosted on any third-party hosting platform such as GoDaddy or Bluehost (for example).
 Sites hosted on Business Catalyst will have to be republished to another hosting platform to remain live after March 26, 2021, when Business Catalyst hosting is no longer available.
+As of July 31, 2020 sites published using Adobe Muse will no longer be editable using the Adobe In-Browser editing solution.
 For more details, see the Business Catalyst announcement page.

 This will be up to the individual widget provider.
 If you are paying for an annual subscription plan with them you should touch base to see what their official support plans are going forward.